Adalimumab-adaz (By injection)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Keep it in its original container.
 Protect from light.
-You may also store this medicine at room temperature for up to 14 days.
+Do not use it if it has been frozen or thawed.
+If needed (including traveling), you may also store this medicine at room temperature for up to 14 days.
 Do not store it in extremely cold or hot temperatures.
 Throw away any unused medicine after 14 days.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how adalimumab-adaz works.
 Tell your doctor if you are also using abatacept, anakinra, cyclosporine, methotrexate, rituximab, theophylline, or warfarin.